In this section, you learn how to view high-level and detailed information about a stream.

 In addition to viewing high-level information about a stream, you can click a stream to see additional information, including:

-- The tables and schemas in the source database from which the stream can read.
+- The tables and schemas in the source database which Datastream should include when processing the stream.

-- The tables and schemas in the source database that the stream is restricted from reading.
+- The tables and schemas in the source database that Datastream should exclude when processing the stream.

 - Whether historical backfill is enabled or disabled for the stream.

 - If it's enabled, how many schemas and tables in the source database are excluded from backfilling.

-- The folder of the destination bucket into which the stream transfers schemas, tables, and data from a source database.
+- The location of the destination into which the stream transfers schemas, tables, and data from a source database.